822 BDS conduct night operations

 |0

-This work, 822 BDS conduct night operations [Image 5 of 5], by SrA Rebeckah Medeiros, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 822 BDS conduct night operations, by 1st Lt.
+Katie DuBois, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT